revolist/revogrid-docs/compare/microsoft-project-gantt-alternative.md

 ### 3. Replace the scheduling model, not only the screen

-RevoGantt includes deterministic CPM-style scheduling logic.
+RevoGrid Gantt includes deterministic CPM-style scheduling logic.
 At a high level, the engine can validate task, dependency, calendar, resource, and assignment data; build an active dependency graph; run forward or backward scheduling; apply constraints; roll up summary tasks; emit diagnostics; and calculate critical path.

 For users coming from Microsoft Project, the mental model remains familiar: tasks, durations, calendars, dependencies, constraints, resources, slack, and critical path.